cfpb/design-system/docs/pages/helper-classes-mixins.md

           Sets the element to `14px` (in `em`s).

           *To be used on default `16px` text only.
           To use on text set to another size, use the mixin below.*

           `.u-small-text`

+          There is also a modifier, `u-small-text--subtle`, which sets the color to be gray.

           #### **Mixin**